 Dr. Deanne Simms, Clinical Psychologist spoke to the mental health benefits of managing appearance during cancer, the impact of the loss of control and the connection between hair and identity, specifically for BIPOC women.
 Dianne Austin, Cancer Survivor and Entrepreneur, then shared her story of how her personal experience has led her to create a social enterprise to meet gaps in supporting Black women facing hair loss.

 2020 was a crucial year and brought on many new and reoccurring stressors not unlike the uncertainties of those faced with a cancer diagnosis.
 Mental health is now, more than ever, at the forefront of all our minds.

-During this Speakers’ Series, Dr. Carlson will help break down what mindfulness really is, provide research-based examples of how it can help reduce stress, support mental health during cancer and give us practical mindfulness tips that can be beneficial in your everyday professional and personal lives.Learn more
+Dr. Carlson helped break down what mindfulness is, provided research-based examples of how it can help reduce stress, support mental health during cancer and gave us practical mindfulness tips that can be beneficial in your everyday professional and personal lives.Learn more